george-hawkins/pages-dev/adafruit-displays/index.md

 1591 and 1596 require 1590 as a driver, while 1680 requires 1932 as a driver.

-2050 and 1770 are resistive touch, while 2090 is a more expensive capacitive touch variant of the 1770.
+2050 and 1770 are resistive touch, while 2090 is a more expensive capacitive touch variant of 1770.

 Graphic LED
 -----------